 Advantages of No-Prep Veneers

-- Produce more natural-looking results – Another advantage is that multiple layers and textures can be applied to create different levels of translucency and color so that you have a more natural-looking smile as opposed to one-dimensional solutions such as Lumineers.
+Another advantage is that multiple layers of porcelain and textures can be applied to create different levels of translucency and color.
+This produces a more natural looking smile as opposed to a one dimensional solution such as Lumineers.

 The No-Prep Veneers Process